4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 General Info
 ------------
 - The format is organized in multiple individual :ref:`table-reference-label`.
 - The only mandatory table is the :ref:`core`.
-- All other tables are either recommended for all experiment types, or optional depending on the experiment design and type.
+- All other tables are either conditionally required depending on experiment design and type or optional but *recommended* for all experiment types.
 - Each file must contain a single table.
 - Accepted file formats for storing tables are txt, csv and tsv.
 - An underscore ``_`` must be used as a word separator in header field